edodoo/multiplicationPrinciple/_sources/AdditionSubtraction.rst

 ~~~~~~~~~~~~~~~~~~~~~

   You are deciding on a username for social media.
 To keep things simple, you decide
-  that it will have one letter and one number, where either the number comes first
+  that it will have two letters and two numbers, where either the numbers come first
-  (such as 9I) or the letter comes first (such as I9).
+  (such as 79HI) or the letters come first (such as HI79).
 How many ways are there to
   create such a username?

 Here, we can break the usernames into two cases, based on whether or not the numbers
 come first.
-If the numbers come first, then there are :math:`10 \times 26` ways to
+If the numbers come first, then there are :math:`10^2\times 26^2` ways to
 create a username.
-If the letters come first, then there are :math:`26 \times 10^2`
+If the letters come first, then there are :math:`26^2 \times 10^2`
 ways to create a username.
-Hence, there are :math:`10\times26 + 26\times 10`
+Hence, there are :math:`10^2\times26^2 + 26^2\times 10^2`
 total ways to create a username.

 The code below is meant to reflect this process and this case breakdown.
-In particular, only the first case is shown, where the first column corresponds to the letter and the second the number.
-What would the second case look like?
+In particular,
+the two successive sets of nested for loops correspond to the two cases.
+In the
+first set of loops, we compute the usernames that consist of numbers followed by
+letters.
+In the second set of loops, we compute the usernames that consist of
+letters followed by numbers.

 Look at the code below.
 Before you run it, answer the following multiple choice
 question.

 .. mchoice:: AP_2
-    :correct: a
+    :correct: c
-    :answer_a: 260
+    :answer_a: 135200
-    :answer_b: 520
+    :answer_b: 67600
+    :answer_c: First 67600 then 135200
-    :feedback_a: Correct.
+    :feedback_a: Incorrect.
     :feedback_b: Incorrect.
+    :feedback_c: Correct.

-    How many letter-number pairs do you expect to see when you run it?
+    What do you expect the output of the code to be, when you run it?

-.. countingsheet:: Usernames
+.. activecode:: Usernames
-    :ncols: 2
-    :col1: A,B,C,D,E,F,G,H,I,J,K,L,M,N,O,P,Q,R,S,T,U,V,W,X,Y,Z
-    :col2: 0,1,2,3,4,5,6,7,8,9
+    :coach:

+    Numbers = [0,1,2,3,4,5,6,7,8,9]
+    Letters = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'
+    counter=0

+    for i in Numbers:
+        for ii in Numbers:
+            for j in Letters:
+                for jj in Letters:
+                    counter+=1
+    print(counter)

+    for k in Letters:
+        for kk in Letters:
+            for l in Numbers:
+                for ll in Numbers:
+                    counter+=1
+    print(counter)

 Problem: Book Genres
 ~~~~~~~~~~~~~~~~~~~~~~~~